Vikas35Taliyan/patym-clone/readme.md

 <table>
 <tr>
 <td>
   In this patym UI clone project.
 I took help from the official patym website.
-And this project is a part of my full-stack Javascript program from Ineuronai.This clone is fully mobile responsive and i learn a lot from official tailwind website that how to use utility classes as well as how to design buttons, cards, text.
+And this project is a part of my full-stack Javascript program from Ineuronai.This clone is fully mobile responsive and i learn a lot from official tailwind website that how to use utility classes as well as how to design-buttons, cards, text.

 </td>
 </tr>